bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 python Coreset/python/coreset.py -f liechtenstein-latest.geojson
 ```

-Now, lets build the Docker container.
-Let's create a  `Dockerfile` to create your Docker deployment.
-The `Dockerfile` is a text document that contains the commands used to assemble the image.

-First, create the `Dockerfile`.
+## Containerize Script using Docker

-Next, add your desired configuration to the `Dockerfile`.
-These commands specify how the image will be built, and what extra requirements will be included.
+To build your own docker container, create a `Dockerfile`, which contains instructions on how the image will be built, and what extra requirements will be included.

 ```
 FROM python:3.8